radiantearth/community-sprints/08132018-menlo-park-ca/README.md

 ### Small Groups

+The majority of the time in the STAC sprint will be heads down working on advancing the specification or coding on implementations and supporting libraries.
+The 'spec advances' groups will be limited to those who have actually implemented the specification, so we can have conversations that are very grounded in the reality of implementing, instead of theoretical ideas of how the spec *could* advance.
+Such conversations will definitely happen in the evenings, but we want to keep our sprint focused on concrete steps forward.

 #### Static STAC Spec Advances

 Implementors of Static STAC's will gather to compare their implementation notes, and discover where they differed.